ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

    Select the *Do not show this again* check box and click **Ok**.

-6. Click **Dmgr01** at the top of the page to review the applications from the simulated WebSphere Application Server ND production environment.
+6. Click **Dmgr01** at the top of the page to review the applications from the simulated WebSphere Application Server ND production environment (depending on the load the public Transformation Advisor instance you are using in this lab is under, **you may need to wait a bit longer or even refresh the page** until you get the Customer Order Services application displayed as in the picture below).
 You are presented with an initial line-item view of all the EARs, WARs, and JARs that the Transformation Advisor's data collector identified.
 You can hover over each of the blue information icons in the column headers for a description of the different types of data the tool has calculated.

    ![Transformation Advisor 05](/static/imgs/modernize-app-for-was/Source64.png)